sbng/mrt2mmdb/README.md

  ASN without description                                                           : 3 prefixes
 ```

-A set of scripts (lookup.py and difference.py) is available for diagnostic purposes.
-These scripts allow the user to investigate the content of the generated mmdb file to ensure correctness of the data.
+A set of scripts (lookup.py, difference.py, filter.py) are available for diagnostic purposes and modification of mmdb file.
+These scripts allow the user to investigate the content of the generated mmdb file to ensure correctness of the data (lookup.py and difference.py).
+While filter.py could be use to update and filter keys from existing mmdb file.
 In the previous mmdb file generated (target.mmdb), the user can investigate the content of target.mmdb

 ```bash
 :$ ./lookup.py --help